microsoft/ignite25-LAB512-prototyping-multimodal-agents-with-microsoft-foundry-and-the-ai-toolkit/lab/instructions/05_Migrate_to_Code.md

 In this section, you will learn how to migrate the agent you've created in AI Toolkit to a code-based workflow.

 The AI Toolkit provides generated code for agents created in Agent Builder.
-You can chose your preferred SDK as well as programming language.
+You can choose your preferred SDK as well as programming language.
 Once you have your code file, you can integrate your agent into your own app.

 ## Step 1: Generate the Code